rishgoyell/exact_instance_retrieval/README.md

+This was done as an assignment for a course on visual recognition.
 The implementation is done in MATLAB and Python.
-All code has been written by us except that for SIFT feature extraction(taken from David Lowe's homepage) Python dependencies required are Numpy, ml_metrics and FLANN
+Code for SIFT feature extraction(taken from David Lowe's homepage) Python dependencies required are Numpy, ml_metrics and FLANN Read report.pdf for details on the algorithm

 * The folder feature extraction contains code for SIFT feature extraction and conversion to rootSIFT.
 * train.py: driver code for calling functions in logical order to learn a model given data